 The Committee should have adequate interaction with the Remuneration Committee to ensure Compensation policies and practices are aligned with the risk culture, appetite and financial situation and long-term interests of the company.

-Individual RC members have the skills and experience to be able to understand both the company's and group's business and to oversee the risk strategy, risk appetite (i.e. risk tolerance), risk capacity and risk profile of the company and the group.
+Individual RC members have the skills and experience to be able to understand both the company's and group's business and to oversee the risk strategy, risk appetite (i.e. risk tolerance), risk capacity and risk profile.